 For more information visit the Times Higher Education website.

-In recent years, UVic and Simon Fraser University, which finished first in the comprehensive category this year, have moved back and forth between the top two positions among Canada's 15 comprehensive universities, a category that denotes a significant amount of research activity and a wide range of programs at the undergraduate and graduate level, including professional degrees.
+The comprehensive category comprises the 15 Canadian universities that combine a significant amount of research activity with a wide range of programs at the undergraduate and graduate level, including professional degrees.

 In 2014, for the 12th consecutive year, UVic was named a Research University of the Year in Canada by Re$earch Infosource.
 This designation indicates that UVic "demonstrates superior achievement in earning research income and in publishing research in leading scientific journals."

-In the Re$earch Infosource 2010 decade-in-review summary of Canada's research universities, UVic outscored all other comprehensive universities in two out of three measures of research performance from 1999-2009.
+In the current Re$earch Infosource decade-in-review summary of Canada's research universities, UVic outscored all other comprehensive universities in two out of three measures of research performance from 1999-2009.

 For more information visit the Re$earch Infosource website.